MrSuicideParrot/cni-bridge-vrf/README.md

 A CNI plugin to assign a bridge to a [VRF](https://www.kernel.org/doc/html/latest/networking/vrf.html).

 CNI networks of the [type `bridge`](https://www.cni.dev/plugins/current/main/bridge/), in `ipMasq` mode, use the host's routing table to route traffic.
 Therefore, it's impossible to implement network segregation without firewall rules and a custom routing table.
 This process has a major inconvenience.
-It needs to maintain a custom set of firewall rules for each CNI network that will mark traffic based on its source address and route it through a specific routing table.[^1]
+You need to maintain a set of firewall rules for each CNI network that will mark traffic based on its source address and route it through a specific routing table.[^1]

 This plugin simplifies this process by automatically putting the CNI bridge interface assigned to a VRF of your choice.